jonmikeli/azureiotdevicesimulator5-dps/README.md

 > NOTE 2
 >
 > The different authentication types require different parameters.
-The details about [how to](docs/HowTo.md) set the dps settings are described [here](docs/HowTo.md).
+The details about [how to](docs/HowTo.md) set the different DPS settings are described [here](docs/HowTo.md).

 *Commands implemented by default*
  - request latency test